Overview

 About 50 miles west of Boston, this section of the Mass Central Rail Trail includes a handful of completed—but disconnected—trail segments in a smattering of charming communities between Sterling and Barre.
 A nonprofit volunteer group called Wachusett Greenways is spearheading the effort to knit these pieces together.

-A short gap of 3.5 miles lies between trail’s end and the next section of trail, locally known as the Holden Connector, which begins to the southeast in West Boylston.
-A note of caution: This section often deviates from the original rail corridor with uphill sections and terrain that could pose a bit of challenge for those not on mountain bikes.
+A short gap of 3.5 miles lies between the section's western end and the next section of the trail, locally known as the Holden Connector, which begins to the southeast in West Boylston.
+A note of caution: This section often deviates from the original rail corridor with uphill sections and terrain that could pose a bit of a challenge for those not on mountain bikes.
 From the parking area on Thomas Street, the route follows the wooded banks of the Quinapoxet River for 2.7 miles to River Street, opening up when the trail passes under I-190.
 Along the way, benches provide tranquil spots to rest.

 Hardwick Section